brainandbodyhacks/brainandbodyhacks.github.io/_posts/2023-11-26-xmas-survival.md

 </div>

 # Goal
-Reduce the holiday stress, stay in control of our time and focus on the essence of cristmas.
+Do you want to reduce the holiday stress, stay in control of our time and focus on the essence of cristmas?
+Here is how I struggled, learned and found a way:

 My emotions about christmas are mixed.
 The idea to slow down and connect with your loved ones is appealing.
 But when reality hits you, things look different.
-The days befor christmas are filled with busyness which is pushing poeple to limits sometimes.
-And when poeple reach their limits, conflicts are the consequence.
+The days befor christmas are filled with busyness which is pushing poeple to limits at times.
+And when poeple reach their limits, conflicts might be the consequence.
-So for quite a while, I have been thinking about how to get out of the hamster wheel before christmas, simplify life again and focus on the important stuff.
+So for quite a while, I have been thinking about how to get out of the hamster wheel before christmas, how to simplify life again and focus on the important stuff.

 # Steps
 ## Clearly picture your ideal christmas